-André Laplante performs works by Liszt and Ravel.
+André Laplante performs sonatas by Mozart and Beethoven alongside works by Liszt and Ravel.

 Over the last decade, Canadian pianist André Laplante has firmly established himself as one of the great romantic virtuosos.
 He garnered international attention after winning prizes at the Geneva and Sydney International Piano Competitions, then capturing the silver medal at the International Tchaikovsky Competition in Moscow.
 Critics have compared him with Ashkenazy, Horowitz, and Rudolph Serkin, placing him in the elite circle of virtuoso pianists who do not hesitate to take risks.

 In 2005, Mr. Laplante was honored to be named an Officer of the Order of Canada.
 In that same year, he was awarded the Prix Opus for Best Performer of the Year.
 In 1999, he received two Opus Awards for live performances: "Best Concert in Montréal" and "Best Concert in Québec Province."
 In 2010, he received another Prix Opus, this time for Best Concert of the Year.

 Laplante has appeared as orchestral soloist with the Montréal and Chicago Symphony Orchestras, the Czech Philharmonic Orchestra at Carnegie Hall and the Kennedy Center, the Minnesota Orchestra conducted by Sir Neville Mariner, on tour in Europe with the Toronto Symphony under Andrew Davis and with the Royal Philharmonic under the baton of the late Sir Yehudi Menuhin.